 The Prep School (Reception to Year 6) endeavours to inculcate a deep love of music and music-making.
 The development of aural skills through the Kodaly methodology allied to an impressive instrumental programme (Year 3 strings immersion programme and Year 5 Band immersion programme) ensures skill development as well as engagement in the subject within the classroom.

 This approach combined with the plethora of ensemble opportunities ensures every boy is given ample opportunity to find their musical voice.

 Music in the Senior School

 The Music Faculty caters for a broad range of standards, styles and genres.
 Churchie’s biannual musical has consistently produced stunning presentations and fostered the early steps in the development of musicians toward outstanding professional careers on national and international stages.

-Churchie has had a number of international tours to the UK and Europe; the first in 1980 and more in recent years.
-Performances at Eton College, Westminster Abbey, Ely Cathedral, Yorkminster, Fairfield Hall, Croydon, Musikverein (Vienna) and Rome to name a few.
+Churchie has had several international tours to the UK and Europe, the first in 1980 and more in recent years, with performances at Eton College, Westminster Abbey, Ely Cathedral, Yorkminster, Fairfield Hall, Croydon, Musikverein (Vienna) and Rome to name a few.

 The co-curricular music programme in the Senior School is extensive and runs in tandem with a highly successful and effective classroom music programme.
 To ensure the ensembles and the Music Faculty are well prepared, each year always begins with a music camp held on the Australia Day long weekend before school officially commences.
-In that way the boys become enthused regarding the repertoire they will be learning and the exciting performance opportunities that will unfold throughout the year.
+In that way, the boys become enthused regarding the repertoire they will be learning and the exciting performance opportunities that will unfold throughout the year.